11 Key Questions to Ask When Hiring an SEO Company

 Establishing service levels is critical in forming a new relationship.

-A good SEO agency will ensure that throughout onboarding a company, the person that will handle the relationship on a day to day basis is present.
+The right SEO company will ensure that throughout onboarding a company, the person that will handle the relationship on a day to day basis is present.

 That might not be the Managing Director or the Senior Leadership team, but an account manager who will provide progress reports and feed back to the wider team.